A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 Baseline mapping

-Tool testing (tools = bitters, acv, berberine, movement)
+Tool / Hack testing (the tools/hacks = bitters, acv, berberine, movement)

 Repeat testing